Dr B’s Bike Show – 2026

 Summer BBQ – 2 July 26

 We’ll be having a BBQ on Thursday 2 July 2026 for Branch members and their guests instead of the usual weekly club night starting at 7.30pm.
 It will be held outside at the BCSA where we normally meet.
-There will be a small charge per head per serving for BBQ food.
-Drinks will be served and paid for at the bar as usual.

 There will be no subs collected on the night.